kdorff/kindle-cal/README.md

 The application should then be running on `http://dockerhost:3400` where **dockerhost** is the name or ip address of the machine running docker.

+# Revisions

+If you have great ideas, feel free to make a PR with suggested changes.

+The content of the dashboard is within [src/app/components/kindle-cal/kindle-cal.tsx](https://github.com/kdorff/kindle-cal/blob/master/src/app/components/kindle-cal/kindle-cal.tsx)